networkx/networkx/doc/source/tutorial/tutorial.rst

 >>> import networkx as nx
 >>> G=nx.Graph()

-By definition, a Graph is a collection of nodes (vertices) along with identified pairs of nodes (called edges, links, etc).
+By definition, a :class:`Graph` is a collection of nodes (vertices) along with identified pairs of nodes (called edges, links, etc).
 In NetworkX, nodes can be any hashable object e.g. a text string, an image, an XML object, another Graph, a customized node object, etc.